 A more balanced approach made a huge difference at a company in southeast Idaho that produced millions of dollars' worth of mermaid costumes for little girls.
 The demand was so great around Christmas 2016 that the company—which employed a mix of people with physical, cognitive and no disabilities—struggled to keep up with orders.
 Some subtle changes, including reorganizing one of the manufacturing lines, tripled production using the same people and equipment."With people working together, the work suddenly became engaging and the workers thought of [and communicated] improvements," Nishman said.
 "It turned what had been a boring and unengaging job into an engaging social job where everyone had a direct and visible stake in its success."Visually demonstrating a job task can be valuable, Nishman said.
 Instead of telling an employee to mop the floor, for example, he advised breaking the job into sequences, demonstrating the sequences, asking the employee to repeat the directions and correcting the employee if necessary.Using praise incorrectly can lead to problems, he said.
 Nishman recalled a custodian with obsessive-compulsive disorder whose need for perfection made it difficult for him to finish a job.
 His supervisor unwittingly exacerbated the problem with frequent compliments on how nice everything looked, and the employee's productivity suffered.The supervisor learned to be specific with the employee about the process he should follow—wipe a sink three times on the right, three times on the left and three times in the middle—and to praise him for using that routine, Nishman said."It's extremely important," said Dennis McBride, SourceAmerica's vice president of strategy and innovation, "that we take the approach of not 'What are you disabilities?' but 'What are your abilities?' and we'll work with your abilities to get the jobs done."

-Read the first installment of this series.
+Read the first installment in this series of articles.

 You have successfully saved this page as a bookmark.